wolfgangheinz/ai-dev-tasks/README.md

 To ensure methodical progress and allow for verification, we'll use `process-task-list.mdc`.
 This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.

 1. Create or ensure you have the `process-task-list.mdc` file accessible.
 2. In Cursor's Agent chat, tell the AI to start with the first task (e.g., `1.1`):

-    ```
+    ```text
     Please start on task 1.1 and use @process-task-list.mdc
     ```
     *(Important: You only need to reference `@process-task-list.mdc` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*